peterhinch/micropython-micropower/README.md

 ### Function ``lp_elapsed_ms()``

-Accepts one argument, a start time tuple derived from the ``now`` function.
+Accepts one argument, a start time in ms from the ``now`` function.
 Typical code to implement a one second timeout might be along these lines:

 ```python